Full-time formal apprenticeship designed to equip the next generation

 Develop a clear ecclesiology and ministry philosophy.

-Build a portfolio of ministry resources.
+Build a portfolio of ministry competencies and resources.

 Establish a network of ministry supporters, mentors, and peers.